- Some of these steps work only on Android 13 and up. Learn how to check your Android version.

 - Only for 10 minutes: To protect your privacy, your visibility will automatically switch back to your previous selection after 10 minutes.

 - To manage additional settings, like how you appear to others, at the lower left, tap Settings.

 - Open the content, like a photo or web page from any app.

 - Quick Share has no limit on content size or number of files, but the app that you share from might.

 - Tap Share Quick Share .

-- Make sure the device you want to share with is nearby.
+- Make sure that the device that you want to share with is nearby.

-- Tap the device you want to share with.
+- Tap the device that you want to share with.

-- If you can’t find the device, make sure it has set up “Who can share with you” and has the screen unlocked.
+- If you can't find the device, make sure that it has set up 'Who can share with you' and has the screen unlocked.

 - Wait for the other device to accept your sharing request.